 The results are presented in Figure 7.
-43,895 registered noise events were attributable to aircraft noise (74.4%).
+33,714 registered noise events were attributable to aircraft noise (89.1%).
 These noise events include both correlated and uncorrelated aircraft noise events.
 Correlated aircraft noise events are coupled with a specific arriving or departing aircraft overflying the NMT, while uncorrelated aircraft noise events are not.

 To ensure that Noise Monitoring Terminals keep working within specific limits, internal calibration checks are completed every 6 hours.
-During this period, some of the NMTs are out of operation for maintenance purposes and do not record noise events.
+During this period, the NMTs are out of operation for short periods of time and do not record noise events.
 The operational status of NMT 1: Bay Lane is presented in Figure 8.